 Do first and chase hierarchy later.
 If you start doing things because it makes the flow of the work more manageable, and then realize you deserve a promotion for your efforts, we’ll talk about it.
 We believe in the team dynamic, but also self-starting.

-My team is comprised of 32 people, 3 managers.
-The total amount for the company is 150 worldwide and spread across 3 offices.
+My team is comprised of 45 people, 3 managers.
+The total amount of people in the "Engineering" for the company is 200 worldwide and spread across 3 offices.

 "Our philosophy: we run a service.
 People should own the problems that we're solving, along with the issues that arise."